crystalowens/oreometer/README.md

 * Extra 3: Test out different Oreo variations such as mint or Double Stuf or even other cookies of similar shape.
 How many pennies are required now?
 Is the creme distribution affected?

+* Extra 4 (design skills required!): Design and print your own cookie "wafers" as two disks that are 46 mm in diameter and about 2 mm in thickness.
+For best results, add some texture to one surface.
+Alternatively, find other cookies or crackers of similar size.
+Use these to make your own sandwiches with other complex fluids in between.
+How does the yield stress of peanut butter compare to Oreo creme?
+Hot sauce?
+Can you find a stronger fluid in your kitchen?

 * What other questions do you have?

 <details>